-At some point during my research I came in contact with another collector of regatta yachttimer watches in Sweden, Niklas Strand.
-He had been collecting for more than 10 years, and like other collectors we were all under the impression that the first 1960’s Aquastar model was also the first time a rotating indicator disk with small round holes in the dial was used for counting the minutes.
+At some point during my research I came in contact with another collector of regatta watches in Sweden, Niklas Strand.
+He had been collecting for more than 10 years, and like other collectors we were all under the impression that the first 1960’s Aquastar Regate model was also the first time a rotating indicator disk with small round holes in the dial was used for counting the minutes at the start of a regatta.
 But Niklas remembered seeing a pocket watch with the same countdown system.
 And after some time he found his holy grail: a nice 58 mm unmarked Yachting stopwatch with the 5-dot countdown system.
 Magnificent!

 Niklas Strand’s Holy Grail with an unmarked dial.

 As of that moment I had the same goal: find my holy grail.
 And with so many things in life, patient works out.
 After searching the internet for a couple of years I found mine as well.
 In perfect condition, branded Leonidas on the dial, and even with extra spare-parts for the movement stored in a small box inside the movement!

 My Holy Grail, with ‘Leonidas’ on the dial.

 - Caliber: Venus 120 modified with regatta module.

 - Size: 18‴ Ø 38,5 mm H … mm.